Habit Heroes: Revamped attraction

 During the retooling, Imagineers at Disney consulted various national experts in children's health, weight and nutrition, including an obesity expert from Stanford University and a nutritional scientist from Cornell University.
 They sought assistance in retooling and recreating the attraction from scratch following the backlash.
 Characters Will Powers and Callie Stenics, as well as the notorious villains, have been replaced in favor of four more heroes - Director Jin and three agents, Agent Dynamo, representing physical activity, Agent Quench, representing hydration, and Agent Fuel, representing healthy eating and nutrition.
-The villains have been replaced with more pestilent opponents - Blocker-Bots (opponents that hide healthy food choices), Sappers (sentient boulders that prevent people undertaking physical activity) and Scorchers (sentient flames that can dehydrate people without their knowledge).
+The villains were replaced with more pestilent opponents - Blocker-Bots (opponents that hid healthy food choices), Sappers (sentient boulders that prevent people from undertaking physical activity) and Scorchers (sentient flames that could dehydrate people without their knowledge).

 Activities

-Although retaining the identical floorplan of the previous attraction, the improved attraction now has three activities: one incorporating exactly the same dance grid, this time, encouraging guests to practice their 'power moves' against the pestilent opponents.
-Next, retaining the same cannons, participants defend a city by shooting at the same opponents.
-In the final activity, with the cylindrical room and multiple control panels, participants defend the world targeting the same opponents as before.
+Although retaining the identical floorplan of the previous attraction, the improved attraction contained three activities: one incorporating exactly the same dance grid, this time, encouraging guests to practice their 'power moves' against the pestilent opponents.
+Next, retaining the same cannons, participants would defend a city by shooting at the same opponents.
+In the final activity, with the cylindrical room and multiple control panels, participants would defend the world targeting the same opponents as before.

-The attraction is notable for its use of cast-member interaction and mediation to the guests participating in it, and afterwards, there is an opportunity for guests to receive a mission in response to their chosen health habit to improve on.
+The attraction is notable for its use of cast-member interaction and mediation to the guests participating in it, and afterwards, there was an opportunity for guests to receive a mission in response to their chosen health habit to improve on.
 Also notable is the mobile application which encourages users to improve their chosen health habit via various activities (such as a pedometer for walking exercises).